egaillardon/jmeter/README.md

 * Apache JMeter 4.0
+  * 4.0.0-1.3.0 :
+     * The jmeter user's id and its group id can be changed inside the container in order to avoid issue when mounting local volumes.
   * 4.0.0-1.2.0 :
      * Create jmeter's home directory, set STOPSIGNAL to SIGKILL and update links to download tgz and tgz.sha512 files
   * 4.0.0-1.1.0 :